7 Types of Conflict in Relationships & How to Deal With Them

 We all experience different types of conflict in our relationships, and some of them can be so overwhelming that sometimes, you just want to give up.

-If you get stuck in any such situation, remember that it’s not there to ruin your love for each other, but rather to strengthen your relationship.
+If you find yourself in a similar situation, remember that it is not there to ruin your love for each other but to strengthen your relationship.

 It’s just how you address these relationship conflicts and how you deal with them that matters.